martyv123/NLP-Yelp/README.md

 The cosine similarity is the cosine of the angle between two vectors.
 In text analysis, each vector can represent a document (in our case a review).
-The greater the value of θ, the less the value of cos θ, thus the less the similarity between two document.
+The greater the value of θ, the less the value of cos θ, thus the less the similarity between two documents.

 # Current Implementation Details